How To Calculate A Unified Communications Cost Benefit Analysis

 Why You Need a CBR

 You don't want to commit to a new communications system that may not provide the exact types of services that you need in order to meet your sales and customer service goals.
 That is why when you are deciding if your company should move to a unified communications system, you have to consider many things, those that are quantitative and those that are more black and white.
-In order to get to the bottom of both those arenas doing a cost benefit analysis quantifies the best option you may have among several.
+In order to get to the bottom of both those areas doing a cost-benefit analysis quantifies the best option you may have among several.